Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Februari 2026 05.46.59 UTC
+- WIB: Jumat, 20 Februari 2026 06.40.11 UTC
-- WITA: Jumat, 20 Februari 2026 06.46.59 UTC
+- WITA: Jumat, 20 Februari 2026 07.40.11 UTC
-- WIT: Jumat, 20 Februari 2026 07.46.59 UTC
+- WIT: Jumat, 20 Februari 2026 08.40.11 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: friendship
+Kategori: motivational